Chart Color Schemes

 Mount Duneed shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Mount Duneed's educational attainment is notably high, with 35.5% of residents aged 15 years and over holding university qualifications, compared to the broader benchmarks of 21.7% in the Rest of Vic. and 28.6% in the SA4 region.
+Mount Duneed's residents aged 15+ have a higher university qualification rate of 35.5%, compared to the broader Victorian figure of 21.7% and the SA4 region average of 28.6%.
 Bachelor degrees are most common at 24.8%, followed by postgraduate qualifications (7.0%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 35.7% of residents holding such qualifications - advanced diplomas comprise 12.5% and certificates make up 23.2%.
-Educational participation is high in the area, with 32.7% of residents currently enrolled in formal education, including 12.0% in primary education, 6.6% in tertiary education, and 6.2% pursuing secondary education.
+Vocational credentials are also prevalent, with 35.7% of residents holding such qualifications, including advanced diplomas (12.5%) and certificates (23.2%).
+Educational participation is high, with 32.7% currently enrolled in formal education, including 12.0% in primary, 6.6% in tertiary, and 6.2% pursuing secondary education.

 Educational participation is notably high, with 32.7% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 6.6% in tertiary education, and 6.2% pursuing secondary education.